-before-mainly in analyses of logophors or long distance anaphora (see Bianchi 2001, 2003, Speas and Tenny 2003, Speas 2004, Baker 2008, Sundaresan 2014), but here I argue explicitly for a semantically bound PRO, whose presence satisfies a semantic requirement of OP{Dir} .
-Specifically, I propose that the result of combining OP{Dir} with Kratzerian conversational backgrounds (modal base, ordering source; see below) is of type $\langle st, \langle e, st \rangle \rangle$, which makes it first combine with a proposition (type $\langle st, t \rangle$)16 and subsequently with PRO{pers} (type e).
-As we will see later in Section 3.3, the difference in semantic type between regular modals and the more complex OP{Dir} is semantically motivated.
+$PRO{pers}$ (type e).
+As we will see later in Section 3.3, the difference in semantic type between regular modals and the more complex $OP{Dir}$ is semantically motivated.
 However, in order to better understand the proposed split between the two kinds of modal elements, let us first establish the necessary assumptions concerning the semantics of modals on which both Kaufmann's and my analysis rest on.

 I follow the standard assumption that modal verbs are quantifiers over possible worlds that combine with propositions.
-More importantly, I follow Kratzer (1981) (cf. Kratzer 1991, 2012) in assuming that the meaning of modals depends on conversational backgrounds-functions from worlds to sets of propositions ($\langle s, \langle st, t \rangle \rangle$, henceforth cb).
+More importantly, I follow Kratzer (1981) (cf. Kratzer 1991, 2012) in assuming that the meaning of modals depends on conversational backgrounds-functions from worlds to sets of propositions (type $\langle s, \langle st, t \rangle \rangle$ , simplified as cb).
 The first of two conversational backgrounds is the modal base, which yields a (necessarily consistent) body of information, and the second is the ordering source, which induces an ordering amongst the worlds that comply with the modal base (and is possibly inconsistent).
-In practice, the modal base specifies the contextually salient relevant facts, while the ordering source specifies the criteria for comparing worlds compatible with those facts.
+In practice, the modal base specifies the criteria for comparing worlds compatible with those facts.